 Mix one heaping scoop of PRE into 12-14 ounces of water and consume 30-45 minutes prior to training.

-I see that PRE has 350 mg of caffeine.
+I see PRE has 350mg of caffeine.
 Is that amount safe?

-I heard that creatine can cause kidney problems and cause cramping.
+I heard creatine can cause kidney problems and cause cramping.
 Is that true?

 Absolutely not.
-Creatine is the most studied and effective supplement ever…period.
-Over 500 studies have been done on creatine, and none have been shown to cause any adverse side effects.
+Creatine is the most studied and effective supplement ever...period.
+Over 500 studies have been done on creatine and none have shown to cause any adverse side effects.
 However, you should expect to see big improvements in strength, power, and endurance after taking creatine.

 What makes PRE better than other pre-workouts?

 A lot of other pre-workouts use ingredients that are ineffective or not properly dosed.
-All the ingredients in PRE are research backed and dosed efficaciously based on the current scientific literature.
+All the ingredient in PRE are research backed and dosed efficaciously based on the current scientific literature.

 PRE Workout Supplement Facts Panel, Label Image, and Suggested Use